yogakumi0/winscan/README.md

 ## Usage

 1. **Installation**:
-   - Download the `winscan.bat` file from the releases page.
+   - Download this repository as a zip.
    - Save it to a convenient location on your system.

 2. **Run as Administrator**: